Insality/asset-store/README.md

 # Asset Store

 **Asset Store** - is an editor script for the [Defold](https://defold.com/) game engine.
-It provides a convenient way to browse, publish and install assets (Defold Dependencies, Druid Widgets, and other resources) directly from the Defold editor interface.
+It provides a convenient way to browse, publish and install Defold Dependencies directly from the Defold editor interface.

 ## Features

-- **Browse Assets**: View available assets inside Defold Editor.
+- **Browse Dependencies**: View available Defold library dependencies inside Defold Editor.
-- **Search & Filter**: Search assets by title, author, description, or tags.
+- **Search & Filter**: Search dependencies by title, author, description, or tags.
-- **One-Click Installation**: Install assets directly into your project with automatic dependency resolution.
+- **One-Click Installation**: Install dependencies directly into your project with automatic dependency resolution.
-- **Multiple Stores**: Support for multiple asset stores.
-- **Community Driven**: You can contribute by easily adding your own assets to this repository.
+- **Community Driven**: You can contribute by easily adding your own dependencies to this repository or [Defold Asset Portal](https://defold.com/assets/).

 ## Setup